sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 ## GCxchange Group

-GCxchange is an instance of Sharepoint/Teams making a good platform to create a shared document library and space to discuss software assessments in the GC.
+GCxchange is an instance of Sharepoint/Teams making it a good platform to create a shared document library and space to discuss software assessments in the GC.
 The [Software Assessments GCexchange group](https://gcxgce.sharepoint.com/teams/1000219) is accessible to most of GC departments already.
-GC Employees can see what documents have been shared and participate in discussions about software assessments.
+GC employees can see what documents have been shared and participate in discussions about software assessments.

 Note: **Only Unclassified information can be shared on GCxchange** and that is the scope of documents to share as part of the pilot.

 ## Sharing Software Assessments

-This section highlight how ESDC is sharing software assessment and what concerns are currently being addressed to enable the sharing of those documents.
+This section highlight how ESDC is sharing software assessment and what concerns are currently being addressed to enable the sharing of documents.

 Before software can be used at ESDC, it must be assessed for architecture, accessibility, security and privacy.
 The teams responsible for software assessments at ESDC agreed to participate in the pilot by sharing templates and the assessments they produce during the software intake process.
-The concerns regarding sensitivity of some software assessments are being worked on with the respective teams in order to ensure only unclassified documents are being shared on GCxchange.
+The concerns regarding sensitivity of some software assessments and other legal related questions are being worked on with the respective teams in order to ensure only unclassified documents are being shared on GCxchange.

+Over 125 documents from the ESDC teams have been made available to all GC departments during the first half of the pilot.

 ### Document Classification

 Only the Security teams had most of their documents marked as Protected.
-Everything else was assumed Unclassified but there are still debates around the classification of some assessments.
+Everything else was assumed Unclassified but there are still concerns around the classification of some assessments.
 Highlighting the need to have better standards in place to enable information sharing.

 The ESDC Regional Security Office (RSO) reviewed some sample assessment documents from architecture, accessibility and security, and found that they were Unclassified.
 The RSO also reminded teams that classification of documents is still the responsibility of each team creating then.

+For the pilot we are limited to sharing Unclassified documents because GCxchange does not support Protected information yet.

 ### Legal Questions

-As a starting position, the Government of Canada is one legal entity, hence sharing information between departments is generally not a problem.
+As a starting position, the Government of Canada is one legal entity.
+Hence sharing information between departments is generally not a problem.
 However, in order to not prejudice future procurement processes we must confirm the following before sharing:

-- The documents shared are for information purposes only - that is, to provide additional information for departments to consider when applying their own assessments for software usage;
+- **The documents shared are for information purposes only** - that is, to provide additional information for departments to consider when applying their own assessments for software usage;
-- the information is shared only inside the GC;
+- **the information is shared only inside the GC**;
-- the results of the shared audits do not disqualify a vendor from solicitation with other departments - that is, applying a blanket negative recommendation for all of GC would have important legal risks; and
+- **the results of the shared audits do not disqualify a vendor from solicitation with other departments** - that is, applying a blanket negative recommendation for all of GC would have important legal risks; and
-- if a particular vendor has a highly restrictive NDA, confirm with legal.
+- **if a particular vendor has a highly restrictive NDA** - confirm with legal.

 Legal confirmed that there are no issues with ESDC sharing assessments, since this is internal to GC, for informational purposes only and it is not a blanket assessment for all GC departments to follow.
 This applies whether the documents are Unclassified, Protected or Classified.
 The difference would be the process to share these documents.

-For the pilot, we are only looking to share Unclassified information, since that is what is currently supported on GCxchange.
+For the pilot, we are only sharing Unclassified information, since that is what is currently supported on GCxchange.

 ### Fear of Being Embarrassed

-Through the pilot, some internal teams expressed concerns around usefulness of sharing information between departments, of fear of causing embarrassment, and questioning the document classification of those assessments as well as the legal aspects of sharing.
+Through the pilot, some teams expressed concerns around usefulness of sharing information between departments, fear of causing embarrassment to themselves of their department, and questioning the document classification of those assessments as well as the legal aspects of sharing.

 The pilot was able to demonstrate that other departments, especially smaller ones that do not have the same capacity as ESDC, were pleased to have ESDC's assessments shared, that no embarrassment occurred, and that only Unclassified documents were shared with the legal cover from ESDC's Legal Services.
 Even with a limited number of assessments shared, the feedback has been overwhelmingly positive from the wider GC community.